iPhoring/ParticleFilter/README.md

 ![image6](./images/transformation.png)

 ### 3. Particle::updateWeights
-The particles final weight was calculated as the product of each measurement's Multivariate-Gaussian probability density using the below equation.
+The particles' final weight was calculated as the product of each measurement's Multivariate-Gaussian probability density using the below equation.
 Note: x and y are the observations in map coordinates. μx and μy are the coordinates of the nearest landmarks.
 Standard deviation for x and y
 ![image5](./images/MultivariateGaussian.png)

 ### 4. Particle::resample:
-This was impletemented using a wheel approach as design by Dr. Sebastian Thrun.
-The logic is to represents all our particles and importance weight in a big wheel.
-Each particle occupies a pie equal to this importance/weight.Particle with large weight will occupy large pie of the circle and vise versa.
-To start we guess a particle index uniformly from the index set. we then construct a function to find the best index i.e. each particle picked is in proportion to the total circumference.
+This was impletemented using a wheel approach as design by Dr. Sebastian Thrun, Udacity.
+The logic is to represent all particles and importance/weight in a big wheel(circle).
+Each particle occupies a pie equal to its importance/weight.
+Particle with large weight will occupy larger pie of the circle and vice versa.
+To start, a particle index was generated form the uniformly distributed index set of the particles.
+A function was constructed to find the best index i.e. each particle picked is in proportion to the total circumference.
 ![image7](./images/resampleWheel.png)

 ## Running the Code